Towards Web3 Applications: Easing the Access and Transition: Research Design

 \begin{itemize} \item Web2 to Web3 smooth transition: our framework provides a trustworthy transition. \item Blockchain backend: the framework ensures the decentralization of Web3-driven applications. \end{itemize}

 The details of the framework are described in Section~\ref{sec_framework}.

-\hangindent 1em \textbf{Phase 2: Web3 Application Implementation.} In this phase, we implemented a full-stack application, which is based on the Web3 framework that we proposed.
+\hangindent 1em \textbf{Phase 2: Web3 application implementation.} In this phase, we implemented a full-stack application, which is based on the Web3 framework that we proposed.
 The details of the application are described in Section~\ref{sec_implementation}.

-\hangindent 1em \textbf{Phase 3: Interviews.} As depicted in Fig. \ref{fig:overview_of_researchdesign}, in this phase, we invited five developers to participate in comprehensive interviews to confirm the effectiveness of our proposed Web3-driven framework and implementation.
-Each lasted 30 minutes.
+\hangindent 1em \textbf{Phase 3: Performance evaluation and surveys.} As depicted in Fig. \ref{fig:overview_of_researchdesign}, in this phase, we gave the overall quantitative performance evaluation.
+At the same time, we invited 1,000 practitioners to participate in qualitative surveys to confirm the effectiveness of our proposed Web3-driven framework and implementation.

-\begin{itemize} \item We invited five developers, who work at BT, to attend our interviews.
-These interviews were anonymous. \item We designed an interview questionnaire, which consists of three main questions (see Section~\ref{sec_questions}) to get developers' opinions on the effectiveness of our proposed framework and the implementation that we developed. \item We applied qualitative data analysis and consistent comparison to summarize the statements from developers, in terms of the productivity of using our framework and application. \end{itemize}
+\begin{itemize} \item We invited 1,000 practitioners from BT, universities, and VC members in Australia and China, as well as developers from GitHub and those on the mailing list, to participate in our surveys.
+These surveys were anonymous and the survey results were based on the valid respondents. \item We designed a questionnaire consisting of three main questions (see Section~\ref{sec_questions}) to get developers' opinions on the effectiveness of our proposed framework and the implementation we developed. \item We applied qualitative data analysis and consistent comparison to summarize the statements from the survey result regarding the productivity of using our framework and application. \end{itemize}

-Each interview consists of three parts of questions: \begin{itemize} \item \textit{Part 1:} We asked demographic questions, such as the interviewees’ experience in Web3 development and management. \item \textit{Part 2:} We asked open-ended questions to understand their opinions on Web3 design and development in practice. \item \textit{Part 3:} We prepared candidate topics by carefully reading the contents of representative textbooks.
-We picked a list of topics that had not been explicitly mentioned in the open discussion and asked the participants to discuss those topics further.
-At the end of each interview, we thanked the participant and briefly informed them what we plan to do with his/her response. \end{itemize}
+The questionnaire consists of three parts of questions: \begin{itemize} \item \textit{Part 1:} We asked demographic questions, such as the surveyees’ experience in Web3 development and management. \item \textit{Part 2:} We asked open-ended questions to understand their opinions on Web3 design and development in practice. \item \textit{Part 3:} We prepared candidate topics by carefully reading the contents of representative textbooks.
+We picked a list of topics not explicitly mentioned in the open discussion and asked the participants to discuss those topics further.
+At the end of each survey, we thanked the participants and briefly informed them what we planned to do with his/her response. \end{itemize}